aamrits/frontend-interview-questions/css-questions.md

 #### Q19
 ### 🍄 Which unit of measurement would you prefer among `px`, `rem`, `em`, `%`, or `pt`, and why?

+1. `px`: Absolute unit, useful for precise control.
+2. `rem`: Relative to the root element's font size, useful for consistent scaling across components.
+3. `em`: Relative to the font size of the parent element, useful for scaling within a component.
+4. `%`: Relative to the parent element's dimensions, useful for responsive design.
+5. `pt`: Typically used in print media, less common in web design.

+`rem` for consistent scaling across components, ensuring responsive and accessible design.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>